-- 1.2.5 Prepare and Expedite Bid Documents Delivery.
-The Construction Manager shall coordinate and expedite the preparation, assembly and delivery of bid documents and any addenda for each of the Contracts to the bidders including the following, as applicable: - (a) Establish bid schedule by trade; - (b) Prepare summaries of work bid packages; - (c) Arranging for printing, binding and wrapping; - (d) Arranging for delivery; and - (e) follow-up calls to the bidders.
+1.2.5 Prepare and Expedite Bid Documents Delivery.
+Manager shall coordinate and expedite the preparation, assembly and delivery of bid documents and any addenda for each of the Contracts to the bidders including the following, as applicable:

+- Establish bid schedule by trade; (a)

+- Prepare summaries of work bid packages; (b)

+- Arranging for printing, binding and wrapping; (c)

+- (d) Arranging for delivery; and

+- follow-up calls to the bidders. (e)